Consent Order vs Binding Financial Agreement

 - Parties must make full and frank financial disclosure.

-- The application needs to be in the prescribed form with supporting documentation.
+- The application must be submitted in the prescribed form, along with supporting documentation.

-- While independent legal advice is not strictly mandatory for the Court to make the orders, it is very strongly recommended, and the Court will note whether advice has been obtained.
-The Court needs to be satisfied the parties understand the orders.
+- Independent legal advice is not mandatory for making orders.
+However, it is strongly recommended, and the Court will note if advice was obtained.
+The Court must be satisfied that the parties understand the orders.

-- When Can They Be Made?
-Typically after separation.
+- Typically, after separation.
 There are time limits for applying:

 - Married couples: Within 12 months of a divorce order becoming final.